Sabokou/BigData/Webapp/README_Webapp.md

 - ```legerible.py``` includes all functions of the backend which is mostly functions concerning database connection and access.
 - ```views.py``` is the central control file which is responsible for the page navigation and the provisioning of the web pages.
-Each pages is described in a function that uses select queries to return the jinja template with all contents .
+Each page is described in a function that uses select queries to return the jinja template with all contents .
 - ```book.py``` is an outsourced class which methods are used to interact with books.
 - ```kafka_messaging.py``` is an outsourced class that has the needed functionality to send messages through kafka.